Food

 HERE'S WHAT YOU NEED:

 Throughout the summer, we cook out on the grill.
-Often we have leftover steak, roast, London Broil, burgers, etc. After it sits in the 'fridge for about three days I figure that nobody's going to eat it so I seal it, write "Meat for Chili" on the package and chuck it in the freezer.
+Often we have leftover steak, roast, London Broil, burgers, etc. After it sits in the 'fridge for about three days I figure that nobody's going to eat it so I seal it, write "Meat for Chili" on the package and chuck it in the freezer in a box for this purpose.
 This is the time to get it back out!

 Get the leanest that you can find.
 This prevents your chili from having more grease in it than Buck Owens used to put on his hair.